jitendrasuthar1998/jitendrasuthar1998/README.md

 # I'm Jitendra Suthar

-### Frontend Enthusiast | Building Creative Experiences with React.js ⚛️ A passionate frontend developer with 3+ years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄
+### Frontend Enthusiast | Building Creative Experiences with React.js⚛️

+A passionate frontend developer with over 3 years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄

-Beyond React, I'm always up for a challenge, exploring tools like React Native and Next.js for mobile and server-side rendering.
-On the backend, I dabble in Node.js to connect the dots.
+Beyond React, I'm always up for a challenge, exploring tools like **React Native** and **Next.js** for mobile and server-side rendering.
+On the backend, I dabble in **Node.js** to connect the dots.

-I am currently pursuing my Master's in Computer Application to sharpen my skills further.
+Currently, I am pursuing my Master's in Computer Application to sharpen my skills further.

-Are you looking to collaborate on innovative projects?
-Let's connect!
+**Are you looking to collaborate on innovative projects?
+Let's connect!**

+---

 ### My Tech Stack